Federal Marketplace Open Enrollment Period Begins Nov. 1 and continues until Dec. 15 for Health Insurance Coverage to Begin January 2021

 |

-Apply for Marketplace coverage HealthCare.gov if your monthly household income is higher than the 138% Medicaid limit.
+Apply for Marketplace coverage www.healthcare.gov if your monthly household income is higher than the 138% Medicaid limit.
 The Marketplace offers subsidies for households whose incomes are up to 400% of the FPL.

 |138% Medicaid Limit